PencilCode/jquery-turtle/README.md

-  keydown               // The last keydown event. keyup                 // The last keyup event. keypress              // The last keypress event. turtlespeed(mps)      // Sets $.fx.speeds.turtle to 1000 / mps.
+  keydown               // The last keydown event. keyup                 // The last keyup event. keypress              // The last keypress event. defaultspeed(mps)      // Sets $.fx.speeds.turtle to 1000 / mps.
   tick([perSec,] fn)    // Sets fn as the tick callback (null to clear). random(n)             // Returns a random number [0...n-1]. random(list)          // Returns a random element of the list.